How Much Does It Cost to Build an Ice Rink? (2026 US Guide)

 • Clearing and grading the land to create a flat surface.

-• Environmental assessments are possibly required by law.
+• Environmental assessments may be required by law.

 • Permits and legal fees to meet local regulations.